Mother Sauces

 2. Veloute sauce (blond sauce)

-Veloute means "velvety" in French, and that's exactly what this sauce is.
+Veloute means "velvety" in French.
 It's the same technique as bechamel, but with stock instead of milk.
+The result is lighter and more savory.

-The technique is identical to bechamel: make the roux, whisk in stock, simmer until thickened.
+Cook the roux slightly longer than for bechamel, about 3-4 minutes, until it turns golden (a "blond" roux).
+Then whisk in your stock and simmer until thickened.
 Chicken veloute tastes different from fish veloute, which gives you versatility without learning a new technique.

-Daughter sauces: Allemande (add egg yolk and cream), supreme (add cream and reduce), Bercy (add shallots and white wine), Normandy (add mushrooms and cream)
+Daughter sauces and derivatives: Allemande (add egg yolk and cream), supreme (add cream and reduce), Bercy (add shallots and white wine), Normandy (add mushrooms and cream)

 Common uses: Chicken pot pie filling, fish dishes, cream soups, vol-au-vents